Calcium oxide

 Calcium oxide (formula: CaO), commonly known as quicklime or burnt lime, is a widely used chemical compound.
 It is a white, caustic, alkaline, crystalline solid at room temperature.
 The broadly used term lime connotes calcium-containing inorganic compounds, in which carbonates, oxides, and hydroxides of calcium, silicon, magnesium, aluminium, and iron predominate.
 By contrast, quicklime specifically applies to the single compound calcium oxide.
 Calcium oxide that survives processing without reacting in building products, such as cement, is called free lime.

 Quicklime is relatively inexpensive.
 Both it and the chemical derivative calcium hydroxide (of which quicklime is the base anhydride) are important commodity chemicals.

 Preparation

-Calcium oxide is usually made by the thermal decomposition of materials, such as limestone or seashells, that contain calcium carbonate (CaCO_{3}; mineral calcite) in a lime kiln.
-This is accomplished by heating the material to above 825 C, a process called calcination or lime-burning, to liberate a molecule of carbon dioxide (CO_{2}), leaving quicklime behind.
+Calcium oxide is usually made by the thermal decomposition of materials, such as limestone or seashells, that contain calcium carbonate (CaCO3; mineral calcite) in a lime kiln.
+This is accomplished by heating the material to above 825 C, a process called calcination or lime-burning, to liberate a molecule of carbon dioxide, leaving quicklime behind.
 This is also one of the few chemical reactions known in prehistoric times.